-Over the next couple of months, I will be sharing my 7 insights into must-do changes in traditional management that stand in the way to creating adaptable strategies, to get ready to face the world of accelerating changes with more certainty.
+Over the next few months, I will be sharing my 7 insights into must-do changes in traditional management that stand in the way to creating adaptable strategies, to get ready to face the world of accelerating changes with more certainty.
 I will be providing leaders with a unique opportunity to discuss their starting points, their vision for the future and the steps they need to take to get there whilst avoiding the well-trodden, well-documented pitfalls.
 I look forward to connecting with as many of you as possible.

 If you are interested to book a slot for my customised consulting with guidance on how to implement OpportunityScanning technique into your organisation, you can contact me at email@example.com.#airlineleaders #managingreality #strategicinsights #airlinefuture